fekins92/alx-low_level_programming/0x0B-malloc_free/README.md

-a function that concatenates all the arguments of your program.
+a function that splits a string into words.